How to descale a coffee machine

 Remove the AquaClean filter before descaling — it's not designed to pass descaler through.
 Use Philips CA6703 descaler.
 The machine has a guided descaling programme accessible from the display.

 Mix a citric acid solution (1 tablespoon citric acid per litre of water) or use a dedicated filter machine descaler.
-Run through a full brew cycle, then run two cycles of clean water.
-Filter machines are simpler to descale than espresso machines.
+Run through a full brew cycle without a filter paper in place, then run two full tanks of clean water through to rinse.
+Filter machines are simpler to descale than espresso or bean-to-cup machines — the entire process takes around 20 minutes.

 Signs your machine needs descaling